 Your social media strategy is how you plan to publish content to achieve the best impact and engagement for your target customers.
 Your strategy will include your blog and your social media, considering aspects like:

 - What am I promoting?
-(Is it a new product line, an offer or discount, an event, a new service?
+(Is it a new product line, an offer or discount, an event, or a new service?
 Your content doesn’t always need to promote anything - they can simply be conversation starters (‘It’s National Doughnut Day today - will you be partaking?’) or posts to celebrate a trending event, such as Father’s Day or Christmas, for example)

 - When will I publish it?
 (When are your followers most engaged?
 Can I publish different versions of the same content?)